Peterhead Port Authority

 Graduated in 1984 with an Honours degree in Chemistry from the University of Aberdeen.

-Worked for three years with detergent manufacturer, Albright and Wilson in Cumbria before joining the Scottish Council for Development and Industry (SCDI) in 1987.
+Ian worked for three years with detergent manufacturer Albright and Wilson in Cumbria before joining the Scottish Council for Development and Industry (SCDI) in 1987.
 SCDI is Scotland's leading independent membership organisation and undertakes policy research, lobbying, trade promotion and industry/schools initiatives.
 It is also heavily involved in bringing organisations and people together through a comprehensive programme of seminars, lunches, dinners and conferences.

 A Board Member at Peterhead Port Authority since 1 January 2012, Ian is also a member of Common Purpose Advisory Board (Aberdeen) and Aberdeen Airport Working Group.

-Married with 2 children, aged Seventeen and Thirteen, personal interests include music, football, and Aberdeen FC in particular, plus hill walking.
+Married with two children, aged 17 and 13, personal interests include music, football, and Aberdeen FC in particular, plus hill walking.

-John Wallace is married (Ailsa) and has two children Jill and Scott.
+John is married to Ailsa and has two grown children, Jill and Scott.
 He was appointed Chief Executive of Peterhead Bay Authority on 1st April 2001 and became a Board member under the terms of the Peterhead Bay Authority Constitution Order 2002.
 He then became Chief Executive of Peterhead Port Authority on 1st January 2006.
-Previous to joining the Authority he was Chairman of Fraserburgh Harbour Commissioners for 15 years.
+Previous to joining the Authority he was Chairman of Fraserburgh Harbour Commissioners for 16 years.
 During his time at Fraserburgh, several major civil engineering projects were completed including: deepening of the harbour to make it non tidal; construction of the UK’s first fully chilled fish market; the UK’s first commercial shiplift and construction of the Queen Elizabeth II drydock, including full infrastructure development of the ports estate.

-He has founded and run several small successful companies in the past 25 years mostly related to the marine and fishing industries.
-His undergraduate work was completed at the University of Pittsburgh, graduating Summa Cum Laude and he received an MSc from the University of Oregon in 1976.
-From 1976 – 1981 he was Director of Athletics and Assistant Professor at Vassar College in NY State.
+He has founded and run several small successful companies in the past 30 years mostly related to the marine and fishing industries.
+His undergraduate work was completed at the University of Pittsburgh, graduating Suma Cum Laude and he received an MSc from the University of Oregon in 1977.
+From 1977 – 1981 he was Director of Athletics and Assistant Professor at Vassar College in NY State.
 He completed an MBA in Business at the University of Aberdeen in 2003.
-He is a former founding Trustee of the National Lighthouse Museum for Scotland and actively enjoys jogging.
+He is a former founding Trustee of the National Lighthouse Museum for Scotland and is a Fellow of the Chartered Institute of Marketing.
+He retired from PPA in July of 2016 to spend time with his grandchildren.
+He is a keen jogger and enjoys outdoor pursuits.

 in this section: